 PAYMENTS.
 Borrower shall make promptly all payments, including any deposits to required reserves, due under the Loan Documents, including without limitation the Note and the Borrower’s Security Instrument.

 PROPERTY AND OPERATION; ENCUMBRANCES.

 Borrower shall deposit all receipts of Borrower relating to the Project, including all Revenue, required under the Firm Commitment or otherwise advanced for the purpose and as part of the Mortgaged Property, in the name of Borrower, for the benefit of the Project, and in accordance with Program Obligations.
 Funds shall be deposited in a federally insured depository or depositories or in an investment brokerage account(s).
 Such funds shall be withdrawn only in accordance with the provisions of this Agreement and Program Obligations.
-Any person or entity receiving Mortgaged Property or any other proceeds of the Project other than for eligible purposes pursuant to this Agreement shall immediately deliver such Mortgaged Property or other proceeds to Borrower for the benefit of the Project and failing so to do shall hold and be deemed to hold such Mortgaged Property in trust for the benefit of the Project.
+Any person or entity receiving Mortgaged Property or any other proceeds of the Project other than for eligible purposes pursuant to this Agreement shall immediately deliver such Mortgaged Property or other proceeds to Borrower for the benefit of the Project and failing so to do shall hold and be deemed to hold such Mortgaged Property or other proceeds of the Project in trust for the benefit of the Project.

 Borrower shall immediately satisfy or obtain a release of any mechanic’s lien, attachment, judgment lien, or any other lien that attaches to the Mortgaged Property, except to the extent permitted by HUD.